-b) Signs and symptoms - The signs of a dry socket include throbbing pain and a foul odor and taste coming from the extraction site.
-These symptoms typically do not appear until several days after the tooth has been removed.
+The predominate signs of a dry socket include: 1) Throbbing pain and 2) A foul odor and taste coming from the extraction site.
+Characteristically, these symptoms do not appear until a few days after the tooth was removed.

-c) Treatment - Pain medications on their own, even prescription ones, are seldom effective in managing the discomfort associated with a dry socket.
-The most effective treatment is one where the patient's dentist inserts a medicated dressing (daily if needed) directly in the wound.
-In a pinch, this home remedy can be used to provide relief.
+Pain medications on their own, even prescription ones, are seldom effective in managing the discomfort associated with a dry socket.

-d) Risk factors / Prevention - Dental research and clinical observation have identified a number of risk factors that correlate with the potential for developing a dry socket.
-Identification of these factors can be useful in preventing their formation.
+Research and clinical observation have identified a number of factors that correlate with a patient's risk for developing a dry socket.
+Understanding these factors can be useful in preventing their formation.

-While the exact pathogenesis of dry socket formation (more formally "alveolar osteitis") has yet to be determined, the following factors are involved.
+The exact pathogenesis of dry socket formation (more formally termed alveolar osteitis) is not fully understood.
+But it is known that the following factors are involved.

 1) The blood clot is lost.

-Formation involves a scenario where the blood clot that forms in the tooth's socket immediately after its removal isn't properly retained.
-Either it disintegrates (by way of a process termed fibrinolysis) or else is dislodged (by an activity such as vigorous rinsing).
+It either: a) Disintegrates (by way of a process termed fibrinolysis) or else b) Is dislodged (by an activity such as vigorous swishing or rinsing).